BonillaFred/File-Hash-Searcher/README.md

 # TODO:
   1. Replace all STRCPY with STRNCPY : need to prevent buffer overflow
   2. Add better error check when malloc failes to find memory
-  3. Add better documentation for all functions
+  3. Add a windows devlopment stream
-  4. Add a windows devlopment stream
+  4. Add ability to decide where we should index all files
-  5. Add ability to decide where we should index all files
+  5. Add GIF showing common use case